Mulligatawny Soup is a traditional curry soup from Siri Lanka, that's been heavily influenced by…

 Mayonnaise, it’s the ultimate condiment.
 A foil for flavour that’s smooth and relatively neutral you can bend and twist it to complement almost any taste combination.
-Add kick to your sandwich, a blast to your burger, zip to your fish and a flash to your chicken with 50 Flavours of Mayonnaise!
+Add a kick to your sandwich, a blast to your burger, zip to your fish, and a flash to your chicken with 50 Flavours of Mayonnaise!

-I began to collect recipe after recipe, taste testing and perfecting each one.
+We spent a year in the pro and home kitchens testing for this post, collecting recipe after recipe and perfected each one.
 Just when I thought I had the flavours to create the ultimate collection I would stumble upon one more, and then another until I reached this final compilation.

-Some I’ve featured in various posts, used commercially or in food sport competitions.
+Some I’ve featured in various posts, used them commercially, or in food sport competitions.
 But every time I found a new flavour I liked I would add it to the 50 flavours of mayonnaise list, shuffle and count.

-This represent some intriguing taste profiles, an amazing array of colours and everything mayonnaise and aioli related that I’ve come across in my year long mayo quest.
+This represents some intriguing taste profiles, an amazing array of colours and everything mayonnaise and aioli related that I’ve come across in my year long mayo quest.
 This is a post to bookmark, and come back to time after time, as I intend to update and tweak it as needed so it stays current in today’s ever evolving world of food.

-So if you’re tired of the same old egg salad, out of ideas for your next barbecue or looking for a way to hit the wow button with you next feast of calamari, come on back to 50 Flavours of Mayonnaise for a little something interesting.
+So if you’re tired of the same old egg salad, out of ideas for your next barbecue, or looking for a way to hit the wow button with your next feast of calamari, come on back to 50 Flavours of Mayonnaise for a little something interesting.

 Each of these recipes starts with the same ingredient: half a cup of mayonnaise.
 Yes, in most cases it’s Hellman’s that we’ve used but we’re no stranger to a little DIY mayo, it’s a cuisine basic and oh-so-fantastic made from scratch, creamier and richer.
 So let’s start with that.